Future-Secure-AI/microsoft-graph/README.md

 * `services/numberFormat.ts` moved to `services/cellFormat.ts`
 * Merged a number of files in `models` to reduce import count.
 * Removed return value from `setColumnHidden` and `setRowHidden`
+* `services/listDriveItems` now returns async iterable.
+Wrap this with `iterateToArray` if an array is actually desired.

 ## TLDR
 Install the NPM package `npm i microsoft-graph`, then: